albertodoimo/ACTAM/README.md

 }
 ```

-For what concerns the the chord notes we applied a **2:1 subsampling starting** from the detected scale.
-Lead notes (which are played by the Earth) **are generated randomly from the pentatonic scale** of the key and this translates in a semi-generative design.
-Finally the first arpeggiator cycles through the notes of the whole scale while the second one plays the notes of the chord sequentially.
+Concerning the chord notes, we applied a **2:1 subsampling** starting from the detected scale.
+Lead notes (which are played by planet Earth) are **generated randomly** from the _pentatonic scale_ in the selected key.
+This translates to a **_semi-generative design_**.

+Finally, the _first arpeggiator_ cycles through the notes of the whole scale, while the _second_ one plays the notes of the chord sequentially.

 ### Oscillators, Gain and Effect Nodes

-The first step in the creation of sound is the generation of the oscillators: `context.createOscillator().`This occours in the `SoundDesign` function, where all nodes are created and connected.
-Each planet has its own oscillator, in particular, every oscillator is a sine wave exept for the chord planets i.e. Uranus Saturn Jupiter and Mars which are characterized by a square wave.
-The waveform of the oscillator is set as follows: `osc.type="sine";`
+The first step in the synthesis is the creation of the oscillators: `context.createOscillator().` This happens in the `SoundDesign` function, where all the nodes are created and connected.
+Each planet has its own oscillator: every oscillator is a _sine wave_, except for the "chord planets", i.e. Uranus, Saturn, Jupiter and Mars, which are characterized by a _square wave_.
+The waveform of the oscillator is set as follows: `osc.type = "sine"`.

-Each oscillator has its volume controlled by a `gainNode` which is instanciated this way:
-`context.createGain()`.
-In addition to this, a final gain has been created as to control the master volume of the application.
+Each oscillator has its volume controlled by a `gainNode`, which is instantiated the following way: `context.createGain()`.
+In addition to this, a final gain has been created in order to control the _master volume_.

-Moreover some effects are being created:
+Moreover, some effects were created:

-- A `convolver` reverb, to which an impulse responce buffer was fed:
+- A **convolver reverb**, to which an impulse responce buffer was fed:
-  `convolver = new  ConvolverNode(context,{buffer:impulse})`
-  The impulse buffer is actually being created by the function `impulseResponce(duration, decay)` which basically fills every sample of the buffer with a random value between -1 and 1 scaled by a decreasing exponential which slope is linked to the `duration` and `decay` parameters.
-The `convolver` also has its `gainNode`;
+  `convolver = new  ConvolverNode(context,{buffer:impulse})`.
+The impulse buffer is actually being created by the function `impulseResponce(duration, decay)`, which basically fills every sample of the buffer with a random value between -1 and 1 scaled by a decreasing exponential whose slope is linked to the `duration` and `decay` parameters. `convolver` also has its `gainNode`;
-- A `delay` which is connected through a feedback loop with its gain (the gain value will control the amount of feedback) `delay = context.createDelay` which time can be set as follows: `delay.delayTime.value=...`;
+- A **delay**, connected through a feedback loop to its gain (so that _the gain value will control the amount of feedback_): `delay = context.createDelay`.
+The delay time can be set as follows: `delay.delayTime.value = ...`;
-- An `high-pass filter` which is used to cut undesired frequencies before the output: `hi_filter= new  BiquadFilterNode(context)`which cutoff frequency can be set by: `hi_filter.frequency.value=...`;
+- A **high-pass filter**, that is used to cut undesired frequencies before the output: `hi_filter= new  BiquadFilterNode(context)`which cutoff frequency can be set by: `hi_filter.frequency.value=...`;

-The connection between the various nodes is reported in the graph below:
+The ***nodes network*** is represented in the graph below:

 ```mermaid
 graph LR